 Red-roofed cottages, a sandy beach that’s won many awards and accolades, a bay sheltered from the elements – Runswick Bay is like a postcard brought to life.
 Less than two hours from Leeds, it’s a seaside town that’s completely unspoiled, a great place to take the kids for rock pooling, fossil-hunting, sunbathing and toe-dipping.

-Just off the Cleveland Way, you’ll find the Tides Coffee Bar and Beach Shop, the ideal spot for a cuppa and a cake.
-The best food is to be found at the Runswick Bay Hotel, with fish, pies, a kid’s menu and six en-suite rooms perfect for a romantic break in this heavenly bit of North Yorkshire.
+Where to eat: Just off the Cleveland Way, you’ll find the Tides Coffee Bar and Beach Shop, the ideal spot for a cuppa and a cake.
+The best food is to be found at the Runswick Bay Hotel, offering fresh local fish, hearty pies, a dedicated kids’ menu, and six en-suite rooms perfect for a romantic break in this heavenly bit of North Yorkshire.